riiid/riiid-labs_back-end_assessment/Assessment/README.md

 ## Requirements
 You can write with any language, framework or tool of your choice to fulfill the assessment.

+This assignment is meant to measure candidates' ability to build an API interface with well-designed structure, stability and functionality.

 Demonstrate use of REST conventions
 - Create API routes to:
   - add a talk